a-wild-chocolate/SC1015_miniProject/README.md

 3)	Convolution Neural Network (CNN)

 ## Outcome
-We manage to create two application based on decision tree model and AI model to check the poisonous of mushrooms.
+We manage to create two applications based on decision tree model and AI model to check the poisonous of mushrooms.

 Successfully solved our problem.